TL;DR

 Which days of Labor Day are worst?

-May 1--3 are the absolute peak, but May 4--5 remain heavily crowded.
 Many travelers depart the evening of April 30 to maximize holiday time, creating a transport surge that evening.
 The crowd effect extends through May 7 as delayed returns create lingering congestion.

 Avoid April 30 -- May 7 entirely.